grafana/metrictank/docs/config.md

 [cluster]
 # The primary node writes data to cassandra.
 There should only be 1 primary node per shardGroup.
 primary-node = true
+# maximum priority before a node should be considered not-ready.
+max-priority = 10
 # the TCP/UDP address to listen on for the gossip protocol.
 bind-addr = 0.0.0.0:7946
 # TCP addresses of other nodes, comma separated. use this if you shard your data and want to query other instances.